Center for Renaissance Studies Consortium

 Faculty and graduate students of Center for Renaissance Studies consortium institutions may be eligible to apply for Newberry Renaissance Consortium Grants to participate in programs or to do research at the Newberry Library or the Folger Shakespeare Library.
 Some member institutions may limit eligibility to certain departments, colleges, or other units within the university, and each member sets its own policies, limitations, and deadlines.

-Consortium scholars can propose full-day symposia and ten-week graduate seminars to be hosted at the Newberry Center for Renaissance Studies.
+Consortium scholars can propose graduate programs to be hosted at the Newberry Center for Renaissance Studies; applications are due in December for seminars for the following academic year.

 Many consortium universities run their own research centers, programs, and committees.
 Please see Affiliates for a list of affiliated centers and programs.